 the CollegeBound Foundation and as such is the first CollegeBound Foundation alum, first woman, first African-American and youngest Board Chair in the thirty history of the organization.
 Additionally, Alicia also serves as Parliamentarian within the Harbor City Chapter of the Links, Incorporated.

-Wilson is a graduate of Mergenthaler Vocational-Technical High School and the University of Maryland Baltimore County and the University of Maryland School of Law.
-In 2003, Alicia was named the Harry S. Truman Scholar for the state of Maryland.
+Alicia is a graduate of Mergenthaler Vocational-Technical High School, the University of Maryland Baltimore County (UMBC) and the University of Maryland Francis King Carey School of Law.
+At the University of Maryland Baltimore County, Wilson was a Blaustein and Sondheim Public Affairs Scholar and, in 2003, was named the Harry S. Truman Scholar for the state of Maryland.
 She is the first student in the history of UMBC to be awarded this honor.
 The Truman Scholarship is a National Award bestowed upon one college junior from each state that demonstrates exceptional leadership potential and who is committed to making a difference through public service.

 After graduating from UMBC, Alicia was named the 2004 Andrew Levy Leadership Scholar at the University of Maryland School of Law.
 In late 2004, she was also named the 2004 George L. Russell Scholar at the School of Law.
-While in law school, Alicia served as the co-captain of the University of Maryland National Trial Team and led her team to be ranked the #1 trial team in the country.
+While in law school, Alicia served as the co-captain of the Maryland Law National Trial Team and led her team to be ranked the number one trial team in the country.